 - 1. Laws governing any funds to be used as matching contributions do not prohibit those funds from being used to match ESG funds. - 2.
-If ESG funds are used to satisfy the matching requirements of another federal program, then funding from that program may not be used to satisfy the matching requirements as described in 24 CFR Part 576,201.
+Per 24 CFR Part 576.201, if ESG funds are used to satisfy the matching requirements of another federal program, then funding from that program may not be used to satisfy the matching requirements.

 VII.
-Contract Expenditure and Obligation Requirements
+Contract expenditure and obligation requirements